-Beats EP review
+Beats EP full review

 So you want a pair of Beats headphones but haven’t got hundreds to spend.
 Well that’s not an issue with the Beats EP.
 They’re affordable, no-nonsense on-ear wired cans.

 Solo 3 Wireless cost £249/$299 (and you can spend even more on the Studio 3), the EP headphones are priced at £89/$129.

 So you could buy two pairs and still have change leftover compared to the Solo 3.
 And that’s at the RRP but you can get them cheaper from the likes of Amazon, Currys and Argos at £49 and $89 from Amazon US.

 Check out our round-up of the best Beats headphones.

 The EP headphones have that quintessential Beats style with that all important ‘b’ logo on the side of each earcup.

 Although there’s still plenty of plastic on show, there’s are metal arms that connect the earcups to the headband.
 This is left silver on most of the colour options - white, blue and red - but the black option is sprayed to match.

 The combination of stainless steel and plastic gives the headphones both rigidity and flexibility at the same time.
 They feel sturdy yet can bend an alarming amount without even a hint of breaking.

 On-ear headphones aren’t for everyones, largely depending on the size your ears and how the headphones sit on them, but having tested countless pairs we can say these are pretty good.
 The foam pads covered in faux leather are soft and the earcups rotate to help the fit.